 The purpose of this program is to create the opportunity for a student to prove competency and receive credit for a course of study not offered at Butler High School or for scheduling conflicts.
-Students have the option to enroll in an online course at their own expense, pending approval from guidance.
+Students have the option to enroll in an online course at their own expense, pending approval from the school counseling office..